icechips/vmfarms/README.txt

 There are 7 files included.

-db_create.py  db_query.py  requirements.txt  vmfarms.db  vmfarms.py Dockerfile docker-compose.yaml
+db_query.py  requirements.txt  vmfarms.db  vmfarms.py Dockerfile docker_compose.yaml

 requirements.txt

 	- used to install dependencies for the app

-db_create.py

-	- this script is run once, to setup the apps database

 db_query.py